Quetzaly88/Quiz-P2/README.md

 Bugs

 I've been correcting and adjusting small mistakes in all the process of this project.
-Sometimes I've made big changes to make the page look better.
+I had a big problem that I was refering to the wrong element and the variables that I had from the beginning were not clear, therfore I had to erase some variables and make a new one just with current question.
+My experience was that I should't create too many variables and better to create them when I need them.
+I made some improvements and the quiz ended up functioning better.

 Some problems that I found are:
-- Adjusting the footer to all devices.
-- Reduce video prev. size
-- Some css styling as flex-box.
-- Adapt the correct picture sizes to the assets.
-- Media query was difficult to adapt aflet I was done with most of the project.
+- Media query was difficult to adapt after I was done with most of the project.
-- Pressure made me make misstakes but at the end I solved them.
+- I had to go back to CSS theory because of details that I couldn't remember.
+- JavaScript is a fun language but I need more projects to practice so I can apply more or the theory.

 Deployment